-radio The presence of frequency (RFI) interference burn can out components, cause a light to flash intermittently, at the wrong rate, or at the wrong intensity.
+The presence of radio frequency interference burn (RFI) can out components, cause a light to flash intermittently, at the wrong rate, or at the wrong intensity.
 RFI can enter the light by any wire to or from the unit.
-The circuits reject or bypass RFI. but Flash Technology cannot guarantee complete immunity.
+The circuits reject or bypass but RFI, Flash Technology cannot guarantee complete immunity.
 After installation, you may find it necessary to add external filters or use other methods to reduce RFI entering the To minimize interference. equipment. ensure proper installation in accordance with AC 70-7460, Appendix 1, Figure 2.